0xKayala/A-to-Z-Vulnerabilities/README.md

 # A-to-Z-Vulnerabilities [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-> This is a Kind of Dictionary which contains all kinds of Web Application and Network Security Vulnerabilities and other security concepts in an Alphabetical Order
+> This is a Kind of Dictionary which contains all kinds of Vulnerabilities and security concepts of Web Applications, Mobile Applications and Network Architectures in an Alphabetical Order.

 ## Contents